midnight-madman/Loopie/scripts/README.md

 ## Running the scripts
-Downloads data from twitter, so requires a Twitter API Key.1 Uploads data to IPFS, so requires an INFURA key and password.
+Downloads data from twitter, so requires a Twitter API Key.
+Uploads data to IPFS, so requires an INFURA key and password.